File Module - Linking to a File

 Linking to a File in the Course

-6. Drag the file from your computer hard drive into the file drag-and-drop area.
+6. To upload the file, drag the file from your computer hard drive into the file drag-and-drop area.

 Alternatively, the File picker may be used to select and upload a file from your computer hard drive by clicking the Add… button above the drag-and-drop area.